snys98/vscode-graphql/README.md

+# Note: This is a personal modified revision!

 # VSCode GraphQL

 GraphQL extension VSCode built with the aim to tightly integrate the [GraphQL Ecosystem](https://www.prisma.io/docs/graphql-ecosystem/) with VSCode for an awesome developer experience.